NBA Playoff Glance | Ledger Independent – Maysville Online

 7:30 a.m.

-NBCSN — The Tour de France: Stage 2, Nice Haut Pays to Nice, 118 miles
+NBCSN — UCI: The Tour de France, Stage 9, Pau to Laruns, 95 miles

-NBC — The Tour de France: Stage 2, Nice Haut Pays to Nice, 118 miles (taped)

 GOLF